Wrongful Conception Damages Calculator

 - = lost income and related expenses.

-In plain language, the formula is simply: add medical and pregnancy costs to work-related and closely connected out-of-pocket losses.
-The output is shown as a quick whole-dollar estimate, so if you are working from precise cents, expect the displayed result to round to a whole currency unit.
+In plain language, the formula simply adds the costs tied to the pregnancy and procedure to the work-related and out-of-pocket losses that flow from the same event.
+The output is shown as a whole-dollar estimate, so if you are working from cents, expect rounding to the nearest currency unit.
 All inputs should be entered in the same currency.

 How to Use the Wrongful Conception Damages Calculator